Macau

 Getting Around

-Macau does have an international airport which is mainly a transfer point for those traveling between Macau and Taiwan as well as a passenger hub for destinations in mainland China and South East Asia.
+Macau does have an international airport which is mainly a transfer point for those travelling between Macau and Taiwan as well as a passenger hub for destinations in mainland China and South East Asia.

 It is really handy to know that there is a ferry company called Turbojet that took us from Macau directly to Hong Kong airport with international air links to the UK or in our case onwards to Japan.
 The ferry operates about 14 times a week and is an hour however do check in advance for the latest timetable.
 The one-hour service from Hong Kong to Macau on the Cotai Water Jet ferry service goes 32 times a day and costs about £15 one way.
 Sadly there is no outside decking area on these ships so we were herded downstairs, told to strap in, and away we went for a journey into the unknown.
-The Bus system we did not use however from what we saw of the network they were many stops around town and well used by the locals.
+The Bus system we did not use however from what we saw of the network there were many stops around town and well used by the locals.
 Rickshaws are available for hire but always get a price in advance before setting off.

 Our Taxi experience was mixed.
-We were greeted on our daytime arrival at the ferry terminal by taxis who were on hand to whisk us off to our hotel in central Macau at a reasonable cost just 20 mins away.
+We were greeted on our daytime arrival at the ferry terminal by taxis who were on hand to whisk us off to our hotel in central Macau at a reasonable cost just 20 minutes away.

 Places To Stay in Macau